List of Superman & Lois characters: Sarah Cortez

 In season three, Sarah sports a shoulder-length hairstyle and agrees with Jordan that they should stay separated.
 After Lana scolds her for sneaking off the Metropolis, they end up in an argument where Lana regrettably slapped Sarah.
 After hearing about what happened, Kyle arranged a sit-down at Victoria May's to settle this matter.
-Sarah is among those who see Clark deal with Emmit Pergande.
+Sarah is among those who see Clark deal with Emmitt Pergande.
 Sarah reconnects with her childhood friend George Dean Jr. and later bonds with him at a drinking party where she brushes Jordan aside when he tries to join in on their conversation.
 This leads to the two having a falling out after an argument.
 The police later raid the party and while fleeing the scene with George Jr., Sarah almost hits a deer and ends up in a car crash where she almost dies, but she and Jr. are saved by Jordan in the nick of time.
 Sarah later gets charged with a D.U.I and gets grounded by her parents.
 Sarah later apologizes to Jordan about their argument, but Jordan refuses to accept her apology after he points out how she is only doing so out of guilt because he rescued her.
 This leads to Sarah spiraling down into a deep depression after she realizes all of her mistakes, which her parents try to help her out of.
 Sarah eventually ends up getting a job as a waitress at Victoria May's to gain a sense of responsibility as her first step of recovery from her depression and downward spiral.

-In season four, Sarah's hair had grown out.
-She learns about her mother signing off on some purchases from a shell company owned by LuthorCorp.
-When Lex visits Victoria May's, she tries to stall him until her mother shows up.
-They later learn from a text from Lois on what Lex did to "Superman's heart".
-Sarah later meets Chrissy's mother when she dines with Kyle and Chrissy at Victoria May's.
-She later talks to Jordan about Coach Gaines being the DJ of the party.
-Sarah was later present when Kyle and Chrissy announce their wedding postponement and just has a normal party.
-Sarah later suggests to her mother that she should study abroad which Lana was not comfortable with.
-After Sarah saved Lana from Otis Grisham when he broke into the house upon bypassing John Henry Irons' security system, Lana allows Sarah to study abroad so that she will not be targeted by Lex Luthor's men.
+In season four, Lana allows Sarah to study abroad so that she will not be targeted by Lex Luthor's men.
 Jonathan and Jordan start by flying her to the Greek islands.
 Following Lex's defeat one year later, Sarah attends the wedding of her mother and John.